 Microphones are categorized by their transducer principle and by their directional characteristics.
 Seldom, other components such as diaphragm size, intended use or the produced sound by the microphone model are used to describe the type of it.

 The condenser microphone or simply condenser is the most elegant of them all.
-This type of mic produces a very rich and clear sound but kind of complicated to set up and use.
+This type of mic produces a very rich and clear sound but is kind of complicated to set up and use.

 In addition to that, it is more fragile and expensive compared to the other 2 types of microphones.